microsoft/WhatTheHack/035-HubAndSpoke/Student/Resources/bicep/README.md

 ### Challenge 5

 The required Azure SQL and App Service resources are deployed, along with their supporting Private Link infrastructure.
 An Azure Private DNS Resolver is deployed to enable Private Endpoint name resolution for the 'on-prem' resources.

-The 'Inspector Gadget' utility is installed on the Web App.
+The 'Inspector Gadget' utility is installed on the Web App, which is publicly accessible.
 It includes functions to verify DNS name resolution and test SQL connectivity, though you may want to take the additional step of [granting your App Service MSI access to the SQL database](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/tutorial-windows-vm-access-sql).

+Resources deployed:

+- Azure SQL Servers and DBs in Spoke 1 and Spoke 1
+- Web App in Spoke 1
+- Private DNS Resolver in Hub
+- Private Endpoints for SQL servers and App Service
+- Private DNS Zones for Private Endpoint records
+- Subnets for new services (App Service, DNS Resolver, SQL Private Endpoints)
+- NSGs for new subnets

 ## Resource Cleanup